Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 Now that we are set up, let's validate everything is working.

-* On the KepServerEX Configuration Tool, in the eventlog at the bottom, you should see a successful connection to your IoT Edge device similar to this
+* On the KEPServerEX Configuration Tool, in the eventlog at the bottom, you should see a successful connection to your IoT Edge device similar to this

 ![Kepware logs success](images/kepware-logs-successful.png)

-* On the IoT Edge device, in the Edge Hub logs you should see a successful connection from the IoT Device that represents your KepServerEX server.
+* On the IoT Edge device, in the Edge Hub logs you should see a successful connection from the IoT Device that represents your KEPServerEX server.

 To view the logs, run this command.